-You can access many WinZip® features directly from the context menus of My Computer and Windows Explorer.
-When you right click on files or folders in My Computer or Windows Explorer, Windows displays a context (pop-up) menu containing actions that are appropriate for the selected items.
+You can access many WinZip features directly from the context menus of the Windows File Explorer.
+When you right click on files or folders in File Explorer, Windows displays a context (pop-up) menu containing actions that are appropriate for the selected items.
 WinZip can add entries to the context menu that allow you to open and create archives, add and extract files, mail archives, etc.

 Configuring the context menu

 You can configure WinZip's context menu enhancements using the Explorer tab of the WinZip Options Window.

-Note: in order to change the settings on the Explorer tab in WinZip's WinZip Options window, you may need administrative privileges.
-If you are using Windows Vista or later, if required, Windows will present the User Account Control window so you may grant administrative privileges for this operation.
+Note: in order to change the settings on the Explorer tab in WinZip Options, you may need administrative privileges.
+For those items that require it, Windows will present the User Account Control window so you may grant administrative privileges for this operation.

 Alternately, if WinZip is configured to display its entries in a submenu of the Explorer context menu, you can access the Configuration window directly by right clicking any file or folder in an Explorer window and then clicking Configure in the WinZip submenu.

 In the WinZip Options window you'll find options on how and where WinZip's menu items are displayed, and you can enable or disable many of the items individually.

 Using the context menu

-To use the context menu, simply right click on a file or folder in My Computer or Windows Explorer.
+To use the context menu, simply right click on a file or folder in the Windows File Explorer.
 WinZip will add items to the context menu that are appropriate to the file or folder you selected.
 These items will appear either in the main right-click shortcut menu or in a submenu labeled WinZip, depending on your configuration option.